-As well as the permanent gallery in Sheffield showing a changing selection from the collection, items are often lent to exhibitions nationally and overseas.
-2019 is exceptional in seeing many exhibitions celebrating Ruskin's bicentenary.
+As well as the permanent gallery in Sheffield showing a changing selection from the collection, items are sometimes lent to exhibitions nationally and overseas.
+2019 was exceptional in seeing many exhibitions celebrating Ruskin's bicentenary.

-2019 sees the Bicentenary exhibition at Two Temple Place, JOHN RUSKIN – THE POWER OF SEEING from 26 January – 22 April 2019.
+2019 saw the major Ruskin Bicentenary exhibition at Two Temple Place, JOHN RUSKIN – THE POWER OF SEEING from 26 January – 22 April 2019.

 The exhibition showcases significant objects from The Ruskin Collection including Ruskin’s St George and the Dragon, after Carpaccio (1872), and the ‘De Croy’ Book of Hours, an exquisitely illustrated religious manuscript dating from the 15th century.
 Bunney’s striking 231cm x 152cm oil painting Western Façade of St Mark's Basilica, Venice (1876-82) will demonstrate Ruskin’s fascination with the architecture of Venice, while his deep passion for the natural world will be represented by carefully-observed studies of botany, geology, ornithology and landscape including John James Audubon’s White Pelican (1836) and an array of dazzling minerals and geological specimens.
 The exhibition will also feature examples of hand-crafted furniture from the original St George’s Museum.

-In May, a similar exhibition JOHN RUSKIN: ART & WONDER opens at the Millennium Galleries in Sheffield, from 29 May – 15 September 2019.
+In May 2019, a similar exhibition JOHN RUSKIN: ART & WONDER opened at the Millennium Galleries in Sheffield, and from 29 May – 15 September 2019.

 The second exhibition curated by Museums Sheffield as part of 2019’s bicentenary celebrations is rooted in Ruskin’s fascination with the marvels of the natural world.
 Taking key themes from The Power of Seeing exhibition London’s Two Temple Place at as its starting point, Art & Wonder will go on to explore how Ruskin championed the joy that nature can bring to our lives and the sense of awe it can evoke within us.
 Visitors to Sheffield’s Millennium Gallery will discover a breath-taking selection of botanical and ornithological studies alongside an array of jewel-like geological specimens drawn from the Guild of St George's remarkable collection.